 Next Up From Everflow

-Clients use Everflow to optimize and manage their traffic sources directly.
 Being close to the traffic allows us to detect and pass the critical IP and User Agent data that the MMPs need for fingerprinting attribution.
-This gives us a significant advantage, especially in the early stages of this massive transition.
+This gives us and our clients a significant advantage and benefit for their partners, especially in the early stages of this massive transition.

 Our goal is to make it as easy as possible to adapt quickly despite the challenges posed by iOS 14 and SKAdNetwork, while continuing to empower our clients by arming them with the platform for optimizing data effectively.